Skip to main content

 Drainage pipes in trench

 Proper drainage is essential to protecting your property from water damage and ensuring effective water management.
 Whether you’re dealing with rainwater runoff or preventing basement flooding, digging a trench for drainage redirects water away from structures and towards suitable outlets, mitigating erosion and pooling issues.
-Here are some steps you or a professional should follow:
+Here are some steps you or a tradesperson should follow:

 1. Plan the Path: Begin by planning the trench’s path to ensure it directs water away from buildings and to suitable outlets.
-Mark the Trench Outline: Use stakes and string to outline the trench clearly.

 2. Clear the Path: Remove any debris or vegetation along the trench’s planned route.